mostenberg/Route-to-Different-Origin/README.md

 2. In your Akamai configuration, create a rule to run the EdgeWorker behavior and specify the EdgeWorker you created above.

 - In your Akamai configuration, create a series of origins.
 Each origin should have a rule such that the origin is only used if 'PMUSER_ORIGIN_ID' equals a certain value.
 Use a 'friendly name' for the origin as the value.
 For example, 'prod-spa' or 'prod-non-spa' or 'dev-spa'. ![Figure3](/images/SetupPropertyWithOriginRules.jpg)

+### Testing outside of EdgeWorkers

+This file also provides a local testing file called 'sandbox.js'.
+You can open sandbox.js and run it in VSCode (or other IDE) to test how different requests will be handled.
+To do this:

+- modify the data files:
+  - host_to_origins_map : Put in your different hosts and what their tags will be
+  - paths: Put in the paths which should route to alternate origin
+  - pathPatterns: Put in the patterns which should map to alternate origin
+  - pathExcludePatterns: Put in patters which should _not_ route to alternate origin
+- Modify the 'request' object to enter a request hostname and path to simulate an incoming request
+- Run the code and see what the result would be.
+When the output it as expected (it's setting the flags correctly), then you can use those values in your actual edgeWorker.